 10 ways to really rile a commuter

-According to a survey published in The Guardian, the average worker spends 2 hours commuting every day.
+According to a UK surveys published in The Guardian, the average worker spends 2 hours commuting every day.
 That’s a lot of time to get really annoyed by the close proximity of other people.
-And although Which? recently conducted a survey about the most common commuter complaints, high fares, delayed transport and signal failures weren’t the worst things I have experienced en route to the office.
+And although Which? recently conducted a UK survey about the most common commuter complaints, high fares, delayed transport and signal failures weren’t the worst things I have experienced en route to the office.
 Here are my top (or bottom?) ten ways to get your working day off to a VERY bad start:

 1. Invading of personal space.
 Jeremy Corbyn had a bit of an experience of this recently (or did he?), when an over-crowded train forces to you sit on the floor.
 I have to admit, a bit of dirty floor would be a welcome alternative to some of the over-crowding consequences many have to experience.
 Being so rammed in that your arms can’t be moved is a horrible experience that I wouldn’t wish on anyone.
 Especially in summer.
 With someone’s armpit in your face.
 Not nice.